-Nonviolent communication helps you untangle all the noise around those feelings to separate what’s true and accurate from your judgments and fears.
+Nonviolent communication techniques helps you untangle all the noise around those feelings to separate what’s true and accurate from your judgments and fears.

 With that in mind, it’s a beneficial discipline to ask: “What are the facts?”
 “What’s the evidence?” after a setback.
 Doing this is a fantastic way to craft logical next steps toward your goal.